 2. Don’t believe the inventory hype

 Here’s a news flash: nobody suffers from zip code envy in Brooklyn.
-Now more than ever you do not need to restrict yourself to the so called prime neighborhoods like Brooklyn Heights, Park Slope or Cobble Hill or to rush into overheated nabes like Willamsburg or Greenpoint.
+Now more than ever you do not need to restrict yourself to the so-called prime neighborhoods like Brooklyn Heights, Park Slope or Cobble Hill or to rush into overheated nabes like Williamsburg or Greenpoint.
 Take some time to explore adjoining neighborhoods like Clinton Hill, Fort Greene, Kensington or Ditmas Park.
 There are excellent values if you look further east and south, in classic neighborhoods like Flatbush, Midwood and Bay Ridge.

 4. Don’t quit your day job

-If you are a professional contractor you can skip this tip.
+If you are a professional contractor, you can skip this tip.
 But if you are not, you should look for a townhouse in move-in condition, preferably from an owner who has lived in the property for at least a few years.
-Move-in condition does not mean completely renovated, merely that the plumbing, electrical, roof, windows, and so on are working.
-Resist the temptation to buy a shell, even if the owner offers to renovate it for you, unless you have very deep pockets and don’t mind living in a rental for the next few years.
-Look for a townhouse that you can renovate on your own schedule after you have had some time to live in it and see which renovations are really a priority.
+The move-in condition does not mean renovated entirely, merely that the plumbing, electrical, roof, windows, and so on are working.
+Resist the temptation to buy a shell, even if the owner offers to renovate it for you unless you have very deep pockets and don’t mind living in a rental for the next few years.
+Look for a townhouse that you can renovate on your schedule after you have had some time to live in it and see which renovations are a priority.
 It almost goes without saying that you should have the property inspected by a licensed real estate inspector before signing a contract.

 5. Get represented